Our Paint

 Here at 2 Cabinet Girls, we’re always keeping our eyes open for the best paint available on the market.
 We’ve used, or sampled, everything out there.
-We are now using a formulation that isn’t available to retail customers, to give our customers even better results.

 That doesn’t mean that you’re limited to using one of those colors though.
 It just means that we’ll need to buy a smaller batch of your specific color choice.
 In those instances, there may be an added cost for that small batch.